tkhshmsy/sbc6502a1/develop/README.md

 $ objcopy -I binary -O srec --change-addresses 0x0300 --set-start 0x0300 hello hello.srec
 ```

-To use jmon, you need to close JP1 with example ROM image ( ROM-rev1.hex ).
+To use jmon, you need to close JP1 with example ROM image ( ROM.hex ).
-Then, boot the sbc6502a1 and open minicom.
+Then, boot the sbc6502a1 and open minicom on HostPC.

 At boot, wozmon is running.
 To run jmon, type 'A000R<CR>'